Igor-Vuk/TimerApp/README.md

 ## Features ##

+* **React-hot-reload on client side and live-reload on server side in combination with Browsersync for synchronous testing on different devices**
+* **Seperate webpack bundle for client and server side with different optimization for production and development environment**
+* **Isomorphic server-side rendering (local styles, gloabl styles and assets are extracted from webpack bundle for faster page load on first visit).**
 * ES6/ES7
-* React-hot-reload and Browsersync combination
 * Babel
-* Bootstrap 4
+* Bootstrap 4 (easy import of Bootstrap variables and mixins to every scss file)
 * CSS Modules
 * PostCSS, CSS Variables and autoprefixer
 * Flow.js
-* SCSS
+* SCSS(SASS)
-* Fully tested
+* Fully tested (run in test environment)
 * Code coverage
 * Tree Shaking
-* webpack.config (development & production mode)
 * Express
-* EJS
+* EJS template
 * ESLint
 * yarn.lock
 * .editorconfig
+* and many more...

 ## Requirements ##